 Clean up the CPU and GPU chips with an alcohol swab.

-Do not forget to apply fresh thermal grease on the CPU.
-You don’t have to apply thermal grease on the GPU because it will be covered with thermal pad located on the heat sink.
+You don’t have to apply thermal grease on the GPU because it uses thermal pad located on the heat sink.

-A new cooling fan assembly should come with thermal grease pre-applied on the heat sink.
+A new fan assembly should come with thermal grease pre-applied on the heat sink.
 Also, it comes with thermal pad for the GPU.

 Hello,